• Skip to primary navigation

 Krissys Over The Mountain Crochet

-How to Crochet A 3-D Shamrock
+How to Crochet A Floating Shamrock Stitch

 You can find the “Floating Shamrock Cup Cozy” and the “Floating Shamrock Beanie/Messy Bun Hat” on Ravelry